kennymaret/kennymaret/README.md

 <p align="left">
 <img src="line_320621185822066.jpg" width="250"  p align="right">  <img src="line_320645895880650.jpg" width="250">

- “A good friend listens to your adventures.
-Your best friend makes them with you.”
+ "A good friend listens to your adventures.
+Your best friend makes them with you."